DLR-AMR/cmc/README.md

+### !Currently, the repository is under construction and some functionality might not work as expected!

 ### Introduction

 CMC is a software package providing data compression techniques based on methods of the field of adaptive mesh refinement (AMR).